EU regulator recommends using J&J's one-shot vaccine

 ———

-Mike Corder in The Hague and Frank Jordans in Berlin contributed to this report.
+Mike Corder in The Hague, Frank Jordans in Berlin and Lorne Cook in Brussels contributed to this report.

 — Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak